 RapidVet-H Companion Animal Major Crossmatch Test KitThis treatment applies to the following species:

 For use on either canine or feline species

 Description and Intended Use: Crossmatch identifies serological incompatibility between a donor and recipient.
 Performing a crossmatch is an essential procedure to be considered before most transfusions and in addition to blood typing.
 Crossmatch reveals incompatibilities between a donor and recipient that will not be evident from blood typing alone.

 RapidVet-H Major Crossmatch is performed using donor red blood cells and recipient serum or plasma.
 The test will alert the veterinarian to the existence of antigens on donor red blood cells that correspond to antibodies, whether acquired or naturally occurring, present in the recipient serum or plasma.
 In an incompatible transfusion, these antibodies can cause a major, life-threatening reaction.

-Even if donor blood is more completely typed, most recipient blood is not.
-The major crossmatch enables the recognition of DEA 1 incompatibility following the initial transfusion of DEA 1 positive cells to a DEA 1 negative patient.
-In addition, the major crossmatch may indicate varying degrees of incompatibility to other unspecified donor red blood cell antigens.
+Crossmatch is essential.
+The major crossmatch enables the recognition of DEA 1 incompatibility following the initial transfusion of positive cells to a negative patient.
+In addition, the major crossmatch will indicate varying degrees of incompatibility to other donor red blood cell antigens, including DEA 4 and DEA 5, after the initial transfusion.
 The number of different DEA antigens on each red blood cell can affect the size and intensity of agglutination observed in an incompatible crossmatch reaction.
 (Refer to interpretation section for examples.)

 Kit Contents: Instructions; Procedure Diagram; Photo Identifier/Crossmatch Centrifuge List; Report Cards; 3 Test Stands each containing 7 tubes; and 3 pipette bags each containing 10 pipettes.